wacl-york/LIF-Reprocessing-Tools/README.md

 ## Key functions

-The reprocess() function will load in the binary and HK data from the default folders below.
-The 100 Hz binary data will be decimated to 10 Hz (default)
+The reprocess_binary_data() function will load in the binary and HK data from the default folders below.
+The 100 Hz binary data will be decimated to
-, whilst the 5 Hz HK data will be extrapolated to 10 Hz.
+10 Hz (default), whilst the 5 Hz HK data will be extrapolated to 10 Hz.

 ```
 from LifPy.reprocess import reprocess_binary_data

-reprocess(
+reprocess_binary_data(
     log_start_datetime='%d/%m/%Y %H:%M:%S'
     , bin_file_path='data/bin_data'
     , HK_file_path='data/HK_data'